Multiplayer FAQ

 Multiplayer is a SaaS product with monthly and annual subscriptions.

-For System Auto-Documentation and Platform Debugger we use OpenTelemetry (OTel) to collect telemetry data.
+For Auto-Documentation and Platform Debugger we use OpenTelemetry (OTel) to collect telemetry data.
 Instrumenting OTel in your application takes less than five minutes and is similar to setups for APM providers like Datadog or New Relic.

 We plan to offer a self-hosted option for enterprises in the future.
 Be sure to check out our roadmap.